 Among notable compositions for smaller forces, the song-cycle for soprano and cellist Wheeling Past the Stars (2007) sets four Tagore poems with exceptional sensitivity.
 He Begins His Great Trance (2008) is a full choral version of another Tagore poem, ‘Brahma, Vishnu, Shiva’, with vivid allusions to music at its heart.
 Inspired by the writings of Kim Malthe-Bruun, … beyond the reach of the world … (2009) takes the form of a meditation for solo cello (or cello and percussion) whose resolute opening is counterbalanced by a serene coda.

 New works include Raga Fields, a concerto for sarod and mixed ensemble commissioned by BCMG, Klangforum Wien and Fulcrum Point, Chicago.
-A full-length opera Awakening, on the life of the Buddha, in development with a long-standing collaborator, the dramatist David Rudkin, is eagerly awaited.
+A full-length opera Awakening in development with a long-standing collaborator, the dramatist David Rudkin, is eagerly awaited.

 Profile © Paul Conway

 Paul Conway is a freelance writer specialising in contemporary and 20th-century British music.
 He has reviewed for The Independent and Tempo and contributed to books on John McCabe and Robert Simpson.